assemblee-virtuelle/semapps/website/docs/middleware/crypto/migration-service.md

 ### `migrateKeysToDb`

-Get list of all public-private key pairs of a given key type for an actor.
-Looks for keys in the `keys` container.
-If none of the given type is available, `[]` is returned.
+Migrate all available keys from the filesystem to the db store.

 ##### Returns